Due to its bitter taste, coffee is not liked by many people in the world.

 So, if you can’t compromise on the taste of coffee, it would not be fair to compromise on the prices.
 Always buy good quality and perfectly roasted beans.

-If you are too sensitive to bitterness and hate it, you must buy medium-roasted coffee beans; it’s less bitter than dark-roasted coffee beans.
+If you are too sensitive to bitterness and hate it, you must buy light or medium-roasted coffee beans; it’s less bitter than dark-roasted coffee beans.

 2. Bad Brewing technique

 - Time: The taste of the coffee gets more and more bitter if you increase the time for brewing.

-- Size of ground coffee beans: If ground coffee beans are too fine, then your coffee may taste bitter.
+- Size of ground coffee beans: If your grind size is too fine, then your coffee may taste bitter.

 - The temperature of the water: If you use too much hot water for brewing your coffee, it will make the taste of the coffee more bitter.